oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_waas_policy_actions_module.rst

                 <td>on success</td>
                 <td>
                                             <div>Load balancing methods are algorithms used to efficiently distribute traffic among origin servers.</div>
-                                            <div>- **IP_HASH:** All the incoming requests from the same client IP address should go to the same content origination server.
+                                            <div>- **<a href='https://docs.cloud.oracle.com/iaas/api/#/en/waas/latest/datatypes/IPHashLoadBalancingMethod'>IP_HASH</a>:** All the incoming requests from the same client IP address should go to the same content origination server.
 IP_HASH load balancing method uses origin weights when choosing which origin should the hash be assigned to initially.</div>
-                                            <div>- **ROUND_ROBIN:** Forwards requests sequentially to the available origin servers.
+                                            <div>- **<a href='https://docs.cloud.oracle.com/iaas/api/#/en/waas/latest/datatypes/RoundRobinLoadBalancingMethod'>ROUND_ROBIN</a>:** Forwards requests sequentially to the available origin servers.
 The first request - to the first origin server, the second request - to the next origin server, and so on.
 After it sends a request to the last origin server, it starts again with the first origin server.
 When using weights on origins, Weighted Round Robin assigns more requests to origins with a greater weight.
 Over a period of time, origins will receive a number of requests in proportion to their weight.</div>
-                                            <div>- **STICKY_COOKIE:** Adds a session cookie to the first response from the origin server and identifies the server that sent the response.
+                                            <div>- **<a href='https://docs.cloud.oracle.com/iaas/api/#/en/waas/latest/datatypes/StickyCookieLoadBalancingMethod'>STICKY_COOKIE</a>:** Adds a session cookie to the first response from the origin server and identifies the server that sent the response.
 The client&#x27;s next request contains the cookie value, and nginx routes the request to the origin server that responded to the first request.
 STICKY_COOKIE load balancing method falls back to Round Robin for the first request.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ROUND_ROBIN</div>